jlyonsmith/HowTo/macOS/Developer_System_Setup.md

 Download [Visual Studio Code](https://code.visualstudio.com/download) and install to _Applications_.

-Run it, type &#8984;+Shift+P then search for and run "Shell command: Install 'code' command in PATH".
+Run it, type **&#8984; Shift P** then search for and run "Shell command: Install 'code' command in PATH".

 Install the packages: